trailofbits/testing-handbook/content/docs/languages/rust/30-static-analysis.md

 * Early: Run on the AST after macros have been expanded
 * Late: Run on the high-level intermediate representation (HIR)—that is, after names have been resolved, types have been checked, etc.

-Check out [Samuel Moelius’s ‘Linting with Dylint’ EuroRust 2024](https://youtu.be/MjlPUA7sAmA?t=548) talk' for detailed guidelines
+Check out [Samuel Moelius’s ‘Linting with Dylint’ EuroRust 2024](https://youtu.be/MjlPUA7sAmA?t=548) talk for detailed guidelines.

 ## Other tools